Yibin Wuliangye Airport: History

-The airport received approval from the State Council of China in May 2012.
-It occupies an area of 4,500 mu (300 ha) in Zongchang Town (宗场), Cuiping District, 11 km northwest of the city center.
+On 14 May 2012, the State Council formally approved the Sichuan Provincial Government's request to establish the "Yibin Wuliangye Airport Construction Project."
+The new facility was officially named "Yibin Wuliangye Airport" and occupies an area of 4,500 mu (300 ha) in Zongchang Town (宗场), Cuiping District, 11 km northwest of the city center.
 Construction began in October 2016 with a total investment of 2.927 billion yuan, and the airport opened on 5 December 2019.
 It replaced the older Yibin Caiba Airport.
 The passenger movements of the airport in 2023 were 2,050,861, making it the 73rd busiest airport in China.